zengzengzenghuy/circom-learning/circom-101/README.md

     c <== a * b;
     }

+    // Compiler look for main component to compile circuit component main = Multiplier2()

 ## Compile Circuit
 `circom multiplier2.circom --r1cs --wasm --sym --c`

+**Output will be four folders/files**

+1. `multiplier2_cpp` folder
+2. `multiplier_js` folder
+3. `multiplier2.r1cs` file
+4. `multiplier2.sym` file

 ## Compute witness
+Witness includes input, intermediate and output signals which shows that you are able to generate a proof based on these inputs.
+You will need input signals (in JSON form) to generate a witness.
+Only public input and output(public by default) is visible to public.
 ### Create `input.json` file
 insert the following json data into the file

 `{"a": 3, "b": 11}`

+By doing this, you are giving an example to the circuit and the circuit will generate witness that satisfy the circuit constrains(a bunch of equations).

 ### Compute witness with WebAssembly or with C++
 #### With WebAssembly